Ahmad-Hazrati/Smart-Kids-Quiz/README.md

 ## Technologies Used

-- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) is used as the foundation of the site.
-- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - is used to add the styles and layout of the site.
-- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages and make them responsive.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - is used to arrange items simmetrically on the pages and make them responsive.
-- [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
+- [Balsamiq](https://balsamiq.com/) is used to make wireframes for the website.
+- [Techsini ](https://techsini.com/) is used to check and generate mockup accross different devices.
+- [My Color Space](https://mycolor.space/) is used to check and generate different color palette.
+- [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) is used to check and enhance the accessibility of the website for all users.
+- [WeBAIM](https://webaim.org/) is used to check the contrast among different elements of the website.
+- [Color Hex Org](https://color-hex.org/) is used to find the name of the color palette for README.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.